• Skip to primary navigation

 According to the Skin Cancer Foundation, around 700,000 people in the United States are diagnosed with this type of skin cancer each year which is the second most common form of skin cancer

-To understand more about actinic keratosis, read on this post.
+To understand more about actinic keratosis, read this post.

 What is Actinic Keratosis

 As mentioned above, actinic keratosis is a skin condition that develops.
-There are cases that the lesions disappear on its own, but reappear later.
+There are cases in which the lesions disappear on its own but reappear later.
 It may cause itchiness or tender sensation.
-But, there are times that the redness aggravates and become inflamed.
+But, there are times that the redness aggravates and becomes inflamed.

 To identify the condition, the doctor may examine your skin.
 If the condition is severe, the doctor may request for a skin biopsy.
 In this procedure, the doctor will get a small sample from your skin laboratory analysis.